My pelvic floor health was not something I actually set out to fix.

 Pelvic Floor Fixes

-Almost everyone can benefit from these three four simple pelvic floor fixes, and they don’t take any extra time, unless you count the time you spend shopping for new, better shoes!
+Almost everyone will benefit from these three four simple pelvic floor fixes, and they don’t take any extra time, unless you count the time you spend shopping for new, better shoes!
+Win win!